elicwhite/foursquare-embed/README.md

-This enables you to embed Foursquare venue widgets into your website
+This enables you to embed Foursquare venue widgets into your website.
+Examples [here](http://thesavior.github.io/foursquare-embed/)

 foursquare-embed
 =====